bakedchickengames/reformatnousb/README.md

 They call these answer files.
 The big differences to know is that they go in different places because they are used in different parts of the reformat process. [here](https://win10.guru/answer-file-autounattend-xml-or-unattend-xml/) for info.
 Autounattend is for Windows Setup (the part where you can delete and partition drives, format them and choose which drive to install windows to) and the unattend is for what they call OOBE (the part where you enter your username and password after the computer finishes Windows Setup and reboots)

-I used [WSIM](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-technical-reference) in the windows adk to make an answer file (autounattend.xml and unattend.xml) you can use NTLite free version
+I used [WSIM](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-technical-reference) in the Windows ADK to make an answer file (autounattend.xml and unattend.xml) you can use NTLite free version

 * Autounattend.xml goes to the root of install media supposedly,
 * DISM /Apply-Unattend used on an autounattend.xml should only have what they call the offlineServicing "configuration pass" [explanation here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-configuration-passes-work?view=windows-11)